peterklijn/hammerspoon-shiftit/README.md

 Click on the Hammerspoon menubar icon again, and click on 'Reload Config'.

+#### Step 4

+Make sure Hammerspoon has the 'Accessibility' permissions.
+Without those permissions, it can't move and modify windows.

+Go to `System Preferences > Security & Privacy > Accessibility` and make sure Hammerspoon.app is checked.

 The ShiftIt spoon is now ready to use, enjoy.

+Having issues?
+Check out the [Known issues](https://github.com/peterklijn/hammerspoon-shiftit#known-issues) section, have a look in the [issues section](https://github.com/peterklijn/hammerspoon-shiftit/issues), or create a new issue.

 ## Usage (default keys)